LUXER ONE BLOG

 With managing multiple locations, tracking inventory, and ensuring secure, reliable pickup, a new system is in order.
 This is where technology plays an important, but often understated, role.

 Rather than changing the mission, technology supports the logistics behind it.
-Tools, like smart lockers, enable secure, self-service pickup, flexible timing, and visibility to help make distributed models sustainable.
+Tools, like automated lockers, enable secure, self-service pickup, flexible timing, and visibility to help make distributed models sustainable.
 They allow organizations to extend access beyond traditional hours while giving users more privacy than traditional food pickup lines.
-For more information on how smart lockers can offer support for growing food banks and pantries, read more.
+For more information on how automated lockers can offer support for growing food banks and pantries, read more.

 What This Means for the Future of Food Distribution